owid/sdg-tracker.org/pages/good-health.md

         <div class="col-md">
             <span>SDG Indicator 3.3.4</span>
             <h3>Hepatitis B incidence per 100,000 population</h3>
-            <p><strong>Definition:</strong> Hepatitis B incidence is the number of new cases of hepatitis B per 100,000 individuals in a given population.</p>
+            <p><strong>Definition:</strong> Hepatitis B incidence is the number of new cases of hepatitis B per 100,000 individuals in a given population per year.</p>
-            <p><strong>Goal:</strong> The SDG target is to 'combat hepatitis' with a focus on hepatitis B. There is currently not a clear definition of the level of the target incidence which would meet the overall target of combating hepatitis by 2030.</p>
+            <p><strong>Goal:</strong> The SDG target is to 'combat hepatitis' with a focus on hepatitis B.

+The targeted level however is not defined.</p>
             <p></p>
         </div>
         <div class="col-md">